-As I stepped off the back porch, my father broke the news: He had bitten the mail carrier, and Animal Control had taken him away.
+As I stepped off the back porch, my father broke the news: Fellow had bitten the mail carrier, and Animal Control had taken him away.

-For a long time, my mother tried to console me, saying again and again, “It’s okay Dear.
+My mother tried to console me, saying again and again, “It’s okay Dear.
 Don’t cry.
-It will be alright.”
+It will be alright.
+Don't cry.”

 Finally, my father yelled, “Stop that crying, or I'll give you something to cry about!
 Stop it now!”